This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 int a = s + 1;

-We know that string cannot be directly added to int, so this should result in a TypeError.
-C++ checks for type errors at compile time, so this code will trigger a compile-time error.
+As we know, a string cannot be directly added to an int, so there should be a TypeError here.
+C++ checks for type errors at compile time, so this code will trigger a compile time error.

 s = "123"